VHS Revival ranks the most divisive horror franchise of the 20th century

 The third instalment also gave us some of the best ingredients in the entire series.
 For one, it features the best kills in the series, hands down (there’s a joke in there somewhere).
 It also features arguably the best Jason in Richard Brooker (sorry Kane Hodder fans), the most unique score in Harry Manfredini’s post-funk classic, and a colourful cast of characters who go beyond your standard beauties in bikinis with an absurd biker gang who soon discover the true definition of badass.

 Friday the 13th Part 3 is also the most graphic of the series, dodging the MPAA’s more stringent impositions by a matter of months.
 It may not be as rounded as The Final Chapter, as suspenseful as Part II or as unique as Jason Lives!, but it is brutal and ridiculous in equal measures, and in many ways the most important entry in the franchise.

 There are so many to choose from here: the aforementioned harpoon through the eyeball, Rick’s crushed cranium and popped eye socket, but for shear brutality the title has to go to handstand cretin Andy Beltrami, who is brutally hacked in half and stacked neatly on a ceiling beam.

-Is there any more satisfying Jason kill?
+Is there a more satisfying Jason kill?
 Not in my eyes.